haoqindeng/haoqindeng.github.io/_pages/about.md

 * **USC Laboratory for Photons, Electrons and Materials**<br/>
   *Research Assistant; Supervised by* ***Prof. Rehan Kapadia****; Jun 2020 – Jan 2021*
   *	Researched on various architectures of mapping ANN/SNN onto hardware using semiconductor devices that mimic functions of synapses, neurons
-  *	Simulated a rate-encoded convolutional SNN on MNIST digit recognition task with Pytorch and GPU acceleration, incorporating InP-synapse STDP parameters, with 71% accuracy
+  *	Simulated a temporal-encoded convolutional SNN on MNIST digit recognition task with pytorch and GPU acceleration, incorporating InP-synapse STDP parameters; achieved 89% accuracy
-  *	Simulated a temporal-encoded SNN on MNIST digit recognition task with Python and GPU acceleration, incorporating InP-synapse STDP parameters; achieved 89% accuracy
+  *	Simulated a rate-encoded SNN on MNIST digit recognition task with pytorch and GPU acceleration, incorporating InP-synapse STDP parameters, with 71% accuracy
   *	Collaborated on designing Arduino/breadboard implementation of neural networks, utilizing a crossbar array of InP transistors.
   *	Grew InP on GaAs using Low-Temperature Templated Liquid-Phase(LT-TLP)  technique.